Who it’s for

 Approve daily, not weekly

-Push foremen to approve loads end-of-shift.
-This shrinks the billing cycle from weeks to days.
+Encourage foremen to approve loads end-of-shift.
+This improves billing cycle from weeks to days.

 Expect a four-week change period